Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 The no-PAH options include acrylic-based and agricultural oil-based sealcoats, and cement-based micro-layers.
 These are not as readily available as asphalt-based sealcoats, and there is less long-term experience or research showing how they protect and preserve pavement, especially for retail acrylics applied by homeowners.
 Even though somewhat higher in initial cost than asphalt-based sealcoats, professionally-formulated and -applied non-asphalt sealcoats may be worth considering in some applications.

 There are links to a small sample of studies of no-PAH products at the end of this guidance, but with all the products and emerging research, look for pavement experts to help you stay current.
-Suppliers should contact the Minnesota Department of Transportation Office of Materials & Road Research for recommendations on testing new products.
+Suppliers should contact the Minnesota Department of Transportation Office of Materials & Road Research or similar offices in other state transportation agencies for recommendations on testing new products.

 With zero-PAH products, it is important that you accept some uncertainty about the longevity of the treatment.
 Get advice from more than one source with experience using these newer products, and make sure to follow manufacturer’s guidance on compatibility with the surface and its condition, and rates of application.
 Improperly applied, they might ruin your pavement or reduce its life.